-After the high school I set out to study theatre and I graduated in the first class (1963) of the National Theatre School of Canada.
-I later did some TV work in Toronto; some of my first appearances were in a documentary produced by the National Film Board of Canada called The Overfamiliar Subordinate (1965) and a CBC drama, More Joy in Heaven with John Vernon.
-(Ed. note: it was the same Board that produced Universe, a short movie whose special effects shots inspired Kubrick during the pre-production of 2001 and whose narrator was Douglas Rain, the eventual voice of HAL)
+After the high school I set out to study theatre and I graduated in the first class ever of the National Theatre School of Canada.
+I later did some TV work in Toronto; some of my first appearances were a CBC drama, More Joy in Heaven with John Vernon, and a documentary produced by the National Film Board of Canada called The Overfamiliar Subordinate (it was the same Board that produced Universe, whose special effects shots inspired Kubrick and whose narrator was Douglas Rain, the eventual voice of HAL.)

-Chela (third from the left, back row) with the National Theatre School of Canada class of '63.
-(Source)
+Chela Cannon (third from the left, back row) with the National Theatre School of Canada (Source)

 I decided then, looking for more working opportunities, to move to London.
 I was there with Maurizio Fiorini, a fellow actor.
 It was during this stay that I participated in the auditioning process for 2001 and then, the actual movie.

 How did it your involvement with 2001 come to be?